tillbiskup/evedata/docs/architecture.rst

     * raw_values of EveAverageDetectorData and EveIntervalDetectorData

       Currently, the measurement program only collects the average values in both cases.
 However, there is the frequent request to collect the raw values as well.
 The data structure already supports this.
+Given that the overarching idea of the evefile subpackage is to *faithfully* represent the eveH5 file contents, it seems not sensible to map the "fake" average detector saving each individual value using MPSKIP to this detector type, though.
+This should probably rather be done in the mapping later on and towards the dataset subpackage.

     * Detectors that are redefined within an experiment/scan

       Generally, detectors can be redefined within an experiment/scan, *i.e.* can have different operational modes (standard/average *vs.* interval) in different scan modules.
 Currently, all data are stored in the identical dataset on HDF5 level and only by "informed guessing" can one deduce that they served different purposes.
 How to handle this situation in the future, or more important: how to deal with this in the data model described here?
 Currently, there seems to be no unique identifier for a detector beyond the XML-ID/PV.
+The simplest way would be to attach the scan module ID to the name of the HDF5 dataset for the detector.

+      Generally, what seems necessary is to have separate datasets on the HDF5 level for detectors that change their type or attributes within a scan.
+Can we safely assume that a detector cannot change its attributes within one scan module?
+If so, we could have one dataset per detector and scan module, regardless of how often a scan module has been run within an overall measurement (inner scans).
+If the attributes (or even the type) of a detector change within a measurement, I would assume this to be a relevant information for handling the data appropriately.

     * References to spectra/images

       There are measurements where for a given position count spectra (1D) or entire images (2D) are recorded.
 At least for the latter, the data usually reside in external files.
 How is this currently represented in eveH5 files, and how to model this situation with the given :class:`EveData` classes?

+      The current idea for modelling these data is reflected in the ``ExternalData`` class shown in the UML diagram above.
+Here, for each position count, a reference (a string with usually a filename) is stored.
+The corresponding ``ExternalMetadata`` class (see section below) contains information on the file format to inform an importer factory how to import the data.
+The only "problem": Where to store the actual data, or more precisely: how to deal with the ``values`` attribute of the ``Data`` base class?
+Probably best to store the references as strings in the ``values`` attribute (that is in this case a numpy string array) and have an additional attribute ``data`` for the actual data in the ``ExternalData`` class.

 evefile.metadata module